RYBD BLOG

 Advantages

-• Sole proprietorships aren’t required to track basis or prepare a balance sheet with tax returns.
+• Sole proprietorships do not need to track bsasis or prepare a balance sheet with their tax returns.

-• Sole proprietorship income can be included for retirement plan contribution calculations.
+• Sole proprietorship income qualifies for retirement plan contribution calculations.

 • Because sole proprietorships do not file tax returns, the owner only has to file one return.